codemaster138/codemaster138.github.io/posts/create-your-own-blog-with-inert-and-pages.md

 The way I've set it up, every post needs a cover image.
 Create or download an image for the cover and drop it into the `assets` folder.
 Then set the `cover` field in the post to match the cover image.

+> **Note:** My blog template automatically generates a sitemap.
+If you want google to crawl correctly, there's one thing to pay attention to: If you modify a post you've already published, add a field called `lastmod` right under `time` and set it to a brand-new timestamp.
+Otherwise, google will not crawl your updated page.

 ### Building the Site

 Right now, you have images, tags and a markdown post.
 That's a great way to manage your posts, but it's not quite a website.
 To turn it into one, open your terminal and run